nabil828/Polymorphism-In-Java/readme.md

  ```
  Shape has been drawn!
  ```
-Now say we want to define shapes like a circle or a square and draw them.
+Now, say we want to define shapes like a circle or a square and draw them.
 It might be intuitive to you here to use inheritance.

 Since both *circle* and *square* classes are basically shapes and eventually they will have their own draw methods, it make sense to inherit the shape class as the following: